MrBanannaMan/NEO-M8U-Configuration-Files/README.md

 To determine the TIME of the DAY and get a TIMESTAMP for when the location or stereonet was taken, we have to echo a different topic: /ublox_gps/navclock

 The significance of the published values are:

 iTOW: (Unit - ms) GPS Time of the Week - This is the important one.
 See the note below on how to use this value

 clkB: (Unit - ns) Clock Bias - See notes below

 clkD: (Unit - ns/s) Clock Drift - See notes below

-tAcc: (Unit - ns) Time Accuracy Estimate - See notes below
+tAcc: (Unit - ns) Time Accuracy Estimate

 fAcc: (Unit - ps/s) Frequency Accuracy Estimate